coder/coder/docs/admin/organizations.md

 ## The default organization

-All Coder deployments start with one organization called `Default`.
+All Coder deployments start with one organization called `Coder`.

 To edit the organization details, navigate to `Deployment -> Organizations` in the top bar: